sensu/sensu-docs/content/sensu-core/0.29/guides/troubleshooting-sensu.md

 i:/CN=SensuCA
 {{ /highlight }}

-Provided that the MD5 sums match, and we're able to connect to , we can effectively rule out any issues with the certificates.
+Provided that the MD5 sums match and we're able to connect to RabbitMQ via openssl, we can effectively rule out any issues with the certificates.

+Let's move on to looking at the certificate (in this case, the server certificate specifically) and see what we find there.
+You can use the following command to examine the inner details of a certificate:

+{{ highlight shell }}openssl x509 -in server/cert.pem -text -noout{{ /highlight }}

+This will give you quite a bit, but the most important thing to note here is a specific extension:

+{{ highlight shell}}        X509v3 extensions:
+            X509v3 Basic Constraints:
+                CA:FALSE
+            X509v3 Key Usage:
+                Key Encipherment
+            X509v3 Extended Key Usage:
+                TLS Web Server Authentication{{ /highlight }}

+In the output above, we're specifically interested in the `TLS Web Server Authentication` extension.
+In a non-working certificate, _you will not see this present._ Instead, you'll end up seeing a value that looks similar to a SMTP MIB.

 ## Redis Connectivity